-Although academic achievement and school belonging are positively correlated (Allen et al., 2018; OECD, 2019), and the likelihood of dropping out of school is inversely linked to school belonging (McWhirter et al., 2018), further research is needed to examine whether the results from the studies by Berkowitz et al. (2016) and Croninger and Lee (2001) extend to school belonging specifically, which is what the current study aims to investigate.
+Although academic achievement and school belonging are positively correlated (Allen et al., 2018; OECD, 2019b), and the likelihood of dropping out of school is inversely linked to school belonging (McWhirter et al., 2018), further research is needed to examine whether the results from the studies by Berkowitz et al. (2016) and Croninger and Lee (2001) extend to school belonging specifically, which is what the current study aims to investigate.
 The findings from the studies by Berkowitz et al. (2016) and Croninger and Lee (2001) suggest that students of a low SES who receive high levels of teacher support will also report high levels of school belonging despite the challenges they face.
 Exposure to bullying is another factor which may have varying associations with students’ sense of school belonging, depending on their SES.

-The Impact of Socioeconomic Status on the Relationship between Bullying and School Belonging
+Socioeconomic Status and the Relationship between Bullying and School Belonging

 The negative relationship between exposure to bullying and sense of school belonging may also vary depending on students’ SES (Cemalcilar, 2010).
 Victims of bullying, including victims who are also bullies, generally report feeling less safe at school and tend to report a weaker sense of school belonging compared to students who are bullies or not involved in bullying (Berkowitz & Benbenishty, 2012; Glew et al., 2005).
-This research is congruent with Maslow’s (1943) hierarchy of needs, as when one’s safety needs are compromised, their sense of belonging is likely to be weaker than those who can fulfil their safety needs.
+This research is congruent with Maslow’s (1943) hierarchy of needs, as when one’s safety needs are compromised their sense of belonging is likely to be weaker than those who can fulfil their safety needs.
 However, these studies did not examine potential differences related to SES, and there is research, although limited, that indicates the influence of bullying on school belonging may vary depending on students’ SES.

 Cemalcilar (2010) investigated whether the relationship between students’ perceived violence in the school and their sense of school belonging differed based on the schools’ SES.
 The findings uncovered that perceived violence in the school had a negative relationship with sense of school belonging only for high SES schools, indicating that violence in schools was not a factor that significantly influenced students’ sense of school belonging in low SES schools.
 Cemalcilar (2010) did not predict this finding but suggested it may be due to students from low socioeconomic backgrounds being more accustomed to unsafe environments, and thus their sense of safety and school belonging is less affected by violence in the school.
 However, for students from high socioeconomic backgrounds, it is thought that because they are not adjusted to unsafe environments, the presence of any violent acts may affect their sense of safety and school belonging more strongly (Cemalcilar, 2010).
 Cemalcilar (2010) investigated students’ general perceptions of violence in schools, rather than their direct experience of bullying.
 The current study is needed to determine whether the negative relationship between exposure to bullying and school belonging is also only significant for students of a high SES, or rather whether direct exposure to bullying imposes a bigger threat to the safety of students of a low SES compared to general perceptions of violence.